Self-employment and unemployment benefits

 Self-employment is work that is not carried out as an employee.
 This may be work for a company that you own, freelance work, or work done in a family business.

-People who have taken out entrepreneur’s pension insurance or farm entrepreneurs’ pension insurance are always considered entrepreneurs.
-A person who has taken out employee’s pension insurance is considered to be an entrepreneur when the work cannot be considered to be part of an employment relationship.
+- A person who has taken out employee’s pension insurance is an entrepreneur, when the work cannot be considered to be part of an employment relationship.
 This may be, for example, if the work is done as a freelancer or for a family business.

 If you carry out business activities alongside a salaried job and the business is small-scale, i.e. not your main source of income, the enterprise does not prevent membership of an unemployment fund or the payment of unemployment benefits.